 Determined to make good on his promise to electrify downtown Manhattan, Thomas Edison sought to draw attention to his incandescent light bulb during the 1880 Christmas season.
 The Wizard of Menlo Park, who was known for his PR savvy, laid eight miles of underground wire to power strings of lights around the outside of his New Jersey laboratory.
 Train commuters traveling between New York and Philadelphia were so amazed by the glowing fields that one reporter labeled Edison “the Enchanter” and described the spectacle as “a fairy-land of lights.”

 Just two years later in 1882, Edison set up a central power plant on Pearl Street in Manhattan.
-That holiday season, his friend and colleague Edward Johnson decorated the first Christmas tree with 80 blinking red, white, and blue electric lights.
+That holiday season, his friend and colleague Edward H. Johnson decorated the first Christmas tree with 80 blinking red, white, and blue electric lights at his home on Fifth Avenue.
 To add to the historic presentation, Johnson’s tree sat atop a revolving box that spun every 10 seconds.
 Documenting the amazing display, a reporter from the Detroit Post and Tribune wrote, “I need not tell you that the scintillating evergreen was a pretty sight—one can hardly imagine anything prettier … The tree was kept revolving by a little hidden crank below the floor which was turned by electricity.
 It was a superb exhibition.”